 Now digging deeper into the Flutter recommended IDE’s:

 Visual Studio Code, often referred to as VS Code, when compared to Android Studio is the most customizable.
-Most of the @Company developers also use Visual Studio Code.
-VS Code has many community driven extensions that allow for ease of life such as Bracket Colorizer, Better Comments and Error LEns, just to name a few.
+Most of the Atsign developers also use Visual Studio Code.
+VS Code has many community-driven extensions that allow for ease of life such as Bracket Colorizer, Better Comments and Error LEns, just to name a few.

 IntelliJ is another commonly used IDE, which has a similar feel to Android Studio (as Android Studio is powered by IntelliJ!).